crucialfelix/atom-supercollider/README.md

 ##### 3. It should work

-If you've installed SuperCollider in a non-standard place or have a development build, then create a .supercollider file to specify the path
+If you've installed SuperCollider in a non-standard place or have a development build, then create a .supercollider.yaml file to specify the path

 See "Preferences" below.

-##### 4. Open an .scd file in an Atom project and then open a post window (shift-cmd-k)
+##### 4. Open an .scd file in an Atom project, and then open a post window (shift-cmd-k)

 ---